Eraph/rakhama.com/content/posts/some-favourite-albums/index.md

 {{< bandcamp albumId="3871421685" >}}

 No, this isn't an album about depressed adolescents.
 The title comes from a weather report during a particularly tough time for lead singer Keith Buckley.
-The story behind aforementioned tough time sets the stage for this album, in my opinion the best material in their back catalogue, and they have a strong back catalogue.
+The story behind aforementioned tough time sets the stage for this album, in my opinion the best material in their back catalogue, and it is a a strong back catalogue.

 Personal highlights include the crushing track Petal, a reflection on the fragility of life and how this could have gone wrong, and Awful Lot which shines with tremendous energy in an already highly energetic album.